apvenkat/solar-management-iot/home-server/README.md

 # home-server
-This is our program which will reside on our local server to talk to all our Raspberry Pi gateways
+This is our node js app which will reside on our local server to talk to all our Raspberry Pi gateways

 **list.json**